Photo Credit: Katie Charlotte

 How long have you been collaborating with Laura Gaffke?
 What is that work about?

 Laura and I met at Goddard College during our MFA residencies.
 It was an immediate friendship.
 We talk weekly on the phone for hours and visit one another once or twice a year (she lives in Connecticut).
-Our conversations can run from laughing about ourselves, to philosophy on life, to techniques we are trying in our studios.
+Our conversations can run from laughing at ourselves to philosophy on life, to techniques we are trying in our studios.
 I believe our great friends are the ones that are continually pushing us to be better people.

 What is your favorite thing in your studio?